aldmaxx100/airflow-localexecutor/README.md

 The password here is same value you set for env POSTGRES_PASSWORD in postgres.env while host value would be service name in our docker-compose(postgresource in example).

+Now head over to docker-compose.yml file and edit path to mount data from local for postgres db to persist in postgresource service.
+This ensures that dags run history persist after app restart.
+Simply change, "/path/to/postgres/data"

+Here you may also mount your scripts/github into airflow image in same way.

 After setting the initial values,
 To run the image, head to entrypoint folder and hit:
 >> docker-compose up -D